-The process of beginning your compensation claim for an accident on a building site is certainly simpler than might be expected.
-With the professional support that our company provides throughout the claims process, it could not be easier to make a building site accident compensation claim.
+The process of beginning your compensation claim for an accident on a building site is certainly simpler than you may expect.
+With our company’s professional support throughout the claims process, it’s easy to make a compensation claim.

-As previously mentioned, the first step you need to take is to gather the necessary evidence to support your claim.
+Again, the first step you need to take is to gather the necessary evidence to support your claim.
 This could include almost anything that you believe to be relevant and support your account of the accident and injury.
-Typical evidence that tends to be used includes witness statements, medical reports, and photographic evidence of the site in question.
+Typical evidence includes witness statements, medical reports and photographic evidence of the site in question.

 Next, it will help to seek out legal representation.
-This can be done either by calling our phone number or filling in a contact form on our website to receive a free consultation over the phone.
+You can do this either by calling our phone number or filling in a contact form on our website to receive a free consultation over the phone.
 In this consultation session, we will assess how valid we believe your compensation claim is, depending upon the evidence you provide.

-Then we will begin legal proceedings.
-Thanks to our ‘No Win No Fee’ policy, we won’t charge you legal fees unless we are successful in arguing your case.
+Then we will begin legal proceedings towards you receiving compensation if victorious.
+Thanks to our ‘No Win No Fee’ policy, we won’t charge you legal fees unless we successfully argue your case.

-When most people begin their personal injury compensation claim, they can only claim their medical costs directly resulting from their injury.
+When most people begin their personal injury compensation claim, they can only claim their medical bills resulting from their injury.
 However, this is incorrect and could result in an underestimation of the amount of compensation owed.
-In fact, you have the ability to claim for almost any damages and costs that have been incurred as a result of the accident, not just medical costs.
-These can include (but are not limited to):
+In fact, you have the ability to claim for almost any damages and costs as a result of the accident, not just medical bills.
+These can include:

 - General damages – unspecified damages such as pain and emotional suffering occurring due to the injury, the effect your injury has had on day-to-day life, and any loss of reputation stemming from the injury.
-These are commonly claimed but are difficult to prove due to their unspecified nature.
+These are common but are difficult to prove due to their unspecified nature.

-- Medical costs – this includes the cost of medical tests and treatments either not covered by insurance or sought out from overseas or private healthcare providers.
-These costs are also easily proved as part of your claim, as the costs should be directly recorded.
+- Medical bills include the cost of medical tests and treatments either not under insurance or available from overseas or private healthcare providers.
+These costs are also easily provable as part of your claim, as it’s easy to record the costs.

-- Travel costs – this includes the cost to travel between your home and hospital appointments and potentially travel to foreign countries if treatment is sought overseas.
-These costs are less commonly claimed than medical costs but are still easily proved in court if you have kept an accurate record and gather proper evidence.
+- Travel costs include travelling between your home and hospital appointments and potentially travelling to foreign countries if treatment is necessary overseas.
+These costs are less common than medical costs but are still easily provable in court if you keep an accurate record and gather proper evidence.

 As you can see, the number of different damages and costs related to your injury is vast and comprehensive.
 However, all of these do depend heavily on the severity of the injury you have suffered.
-This is the aspect of your claim that will be most heavily investigated and taken into account.
+This is the aspect of your claim requiring a heavy analysis.

-When you make a personal injury compensation claim for an accident on a building site, the amount of compensation you will receive can vary.
-However, the most important aspect of your claim that will be considered when deciding how much compensation you receive is your injury’s type and severity.
+When you make a personal injury compensation claim for an accident on a building site, the amount of compensation you receive can vary.
+However, the most important aspect of your claim when deciding how much compensation you receive is your injury’s type and severity.

-The below table includes a number of injury types matched against potential severity and respective average compensation amounts:
+The below table includes several injury types matched against potential severity and respective average compensation amounts: